Click to go back to top of page

 Sizes: Small

-SOLD OUT WINTERFAT 3–4 feet Fast Good-Excellent Low Moderate-High 3000- 8000
+WINTERFAT 3–4 feet Fast Good-Excellent Low Moderate-High 3000- 8000

 Ceratoides lanata Winterfat is a hardy, native half-shrub with a wide range throughout New Mexico.
 It grows on dry, well-drained soils, 3000 - 8000 feet in elevation, and can tolerate saline or alkaline soils.
 It is superior winter forage for livestock and used extensively by wildlife.
 The seed heads in the fall give the plant a pleasing silvery appearance.
 The long white fuzzy plumes give it another name: "Lambs Tail".
 It has high calcium carbonate and salinity tolerance.
 The optimum soil pH is 6.6 to 8.5.
 It is shade intolerant.
 Hardiness zones are 3 through 8 at elevations lower than 8000 feet.
 The average width is 3 feet.
 Pest Problems: no major pests.
 Suggested Uses: erosion control, range improvement, and wildlife plantings.